 Crawl stats is one of the legacy tools available in Google Search Console, which can help you understand how frequently Google is crawling your pages on-site and how much data and time is spent on your site daily.
 If you’re a little more technical (or ask your webmaster nicely!), you can also cross-reference with server logs to see how often Google’s crawlers are hitting your site.

 Based on your average pages crawls per day, you can build an average monthly figure of pages that would realistically be.
 So, if you average 100 crawls per day, your potential budget for that month would be 3000 pages.
 However, this is not a static tool as your average will change over time depending on the factors above, such as server response and site speed.
 Using this tool, you can see potential dips and increases in crawls.

 So now you know…

 The above tips are just a few recommendations to improve your crawl budget.
-If you’re feeling your not getting full visibility of your website on search engines or you to feel that you’re not getting enough from your SEO and organic performance, speak to Converted for a completely free audit.
+If you’re feeling your not getting full visibility of your website on search engines or you to feel that you’re not getting enough from your SEO and organic performance, make sure to use a reputable agency and speak to Converted for a completely free audit.